 In 2017, I had the opportunity to begin directing the Masters of Beef Advocacy program at the National Cattlemen’s Beef Association.
 This allowed me the opportunity to conduct over 70 meetings and presentations each year, traveling from coast to coast to work with farmers, ranchers, ag professionals, chefs, and dietitians helping them with advocacy, communication, and media interviewing skills.
 During my tenure, the program doubled to include over 20,000 participants in advocacy efforts.

 Today, I am working with members of the agriculture community as a freelance consultant.
-Please reach out via my contact page if you have any need for a virtual keynote speaker, training workshop facilitator, panel moderator, or one-on-one consulting for advocacy, communication, social media, issues and crisis management, or media relations.
+Please reach out if you have any need for a virtual keynote speaker, training workshop facilitator, panel moderator, or one-on-one consulting for advocacy, communication, social media, issues and crisis management, or media relations.

 **All thoughts, material, and photos on this blog are mine (unless otherwise noted).
 Guest posts are thoughts of the contributor and may be moderated for appropriate language and/or content.
 Use of these materials for promotion of agriculture is welcome, but please give credit where credit is due.
 Any messages or emails are encouraged.

-**Messages on this site are mine and do not necessarily reflect the ideas of my employers, university, or organizations with whom I am involved.
+**Messages on this site are mine and do not necessarily reflect the ideas of my employers, universities, or organizations with whom I am involved.

 **Some (but not all) links to products or services via Amazon are affiliate links, which means I earn a small commission if you click the link and make a purchase (at no additional cost to you).
 The links are provided as a convenience if you would like to know more about items mentioned.
 These small commissions make it possible to maintain this blog and advocacy efforts.
 If you have any questions, please use the Contact page to connect with Ryan Goodman.